raspberrypilearning/remote-control-buggy/en/step_4.md

 --- /task ---

 --- task ---
-Next, type `hostname -I` to reveal the Raspberry Pi's IP address.
-Make a note of this as you will need it in a bit.
+Next, type in `hostname -I` to show the Raspberry Pi's IP address.
+Make a note of it, as you will need it in a bit.
 --- /task ---

-You can now leave the buggy, as all the other code you will be writing will be for the AIY Voice Kit.
+You can now leave the buggy, as all the other code you will be writing will be for the AIY kit.

 ### Import the modules and set up remotely controlled pins